 15. The Sopranos

 The show first aired January 10, 1999, and we still don’t know whether Tony Soprano was murdered or not.
 Numerous Emmy and Golden Globe awards define one of the greatest television series of all time.
-Don’t worry, a prequel is in the works.
+Don’t worry, a prequel is apparently in the works.

 16. The Houston Texans

-The Texans claim four division titles in their short existence after becoming the NFL’s 32nd franchise in 2002.
+The Texans claim five division titles in their short existence after becoming the NFL’s 32nd franchise in 2002.
 The sad part is that Vince Carter is probably more recognizable than an entire football organization.